wp-plugins/coupon-creator/readme.txt

 Select an individual coupon or coupon loop.

-If you select coupon loop an option will appear to select a specific category for the loop or leave it blank for all coupons (default).
+If you select the coupon loop, an option will appear to select a coupon category for the loop or you can leave it blank for all coupons (default).

 The third option to select is the couponalign.

-Once you have all the options selected, press "Insert Coupon" to create the shortcode into the editor.
+Once you have all the options selected, press "Insert Coupon" to insert the shortcode into the editor.

 <h4>Examples</h4>